 Go to the agents and tell them that you will only pay 200 Euro or 500 Euro as the commission fee, nothing more than that.

 All you have to do is, say Thank you and start walking out the door.

 They need money to run a business.
 These hungry agents won’t even let go of 1 Euro.

 They will tell you to sit down and try to negotiate.

-If they say, they can’t, then just walk out the door and try to find another agent who can work on your rate.
+If they say they can’t, just walk out the door and find another agent who can work on your rate.

 Sooner or later, you will find someone.
 Just be patience.